Skip to main content

 info

-If enabled, api.secure.pubKey and api.secure.privKey are required.
+If enabled, api.secure.pub_key and api.secure.priv_key are required.

 boolfalse